-Henry II had always seemed more interested in sports and women than running the family business.
+Growing up, Henry II had always seemed more interested in sports and women than running the family business.
 Now he faced a daunting task.
 The Ford Motor Company was estimated to be losing $10 million a week.
 The management team he’d inherited had been decimated over the years from purges by his vindictive and arbitrary grandfather.
-Young, untested and suddenly thrust into the head chair, Henry II did possess the sense and good instincts to know that he needed help.
+Young, untested and suddenly thrust into the head chair, Henry II possessed the sense and good instincts to know that he needed help.

 The most pressing problem facing Henry II was restoring order to the company’s finances.
 For that he hired a group of MBA-trained officers from the Army Air Force’s Office of Statistical Control.
 They came as a team and billed themselves as efficiency experts.
 After securing key positions throughout the company, these executives gained the nickname, Whiz Kids, for their youth and all the questions they asked of the old school Ford managers.
 The group came to be led by the brilliant and ambitious Robert McNamara.

-With the Whiz Kids at work repairing Ford’s finances, Henry II next set out to invigorate the product side of the company.
+With the Whiz Kids at work repairing Ford’s finances, Henry's next set out to invigorate the product side of the company.
 McNamara and his finance men were smart but they were not familiar with the ways of the car business.
 For this task the young CEO hired Ernest R. Breech, chairman of Bendix Corporation and a former top General Motors executive, to be Ford’s chief of operations.
-Breech in turn placed right-hand man Lewis Crusoe and other former GM men, in key positions throughout the company.
+Breech in turn placed his right-hand man, Lewis Crusoe, and other former GM men in key positions throughout the company.
 They set about to recast Ford’s product structure.

 With the 1950s under way, the U.S. car market had divided into four roughly equal quarters.
-The popular-priced Ford and Chevrolet brands each split about half of all new car sales.
-General Motor’s mass class brands, Buick-Oldsmobile-Pontiac combined, held another 25%.
+The popular-priced Ford, Chevrolet and Plymouth brands together split a bit more than half of all new car sales.
+General Motor’s mass class brands, Buick-Oldsmobile-Pontiac, combined for another 25%.
 That left a dozen other makes, including Ford Motor’s own Mercury, to scramble for the remaining quarter.
 It was clear to the product men that any significant growth for Ford would have to come at the expense of the General’s B-O-P brands.

 The project quickly ran into difficulties.
 The number-crunching Whiz Kids argued that the focus should be on expanding offerings in the volume Ford brand.
 They contended that the M-L was unnecessary.
 Henry II’s younger brother, Benson Ford, was currently developing a new ultra-luxury Continental line that would stand at the top of Ford’s brand structure.
 Lincoln had never had much success against Cadillac.
 With the Continental soon to be plying the upper status-sphere, they argued, why not bring Lincoln down a notch and let it compete with the upper-middle class brands?
 Ford Motor could then cover the same markets without incurring the millions in overhead needed to field another automotive division.
 The bean-counters won the day.
 The Monterey-Lincoln project was shelved.

-Thus was registered the first casualty in the battle for power between the Whiz Kids and the old school product men.
+Thus was registered the first casualty in the battle for power between the Whiz Kids and the Product Men.
 Clashes occurred with regularity.
 Some produced casualties.
 The Edsel would be the biggest.

 Money in the Middle